UCONN-ITAC/itac-docs/docs/Training/3-Technical-Writing/Style.md

 **Avoid false precision.** If your operating hours estimate is ±10%, reporting annual savings to the nearest kilowatt-hour is misleading.

+!!!
+Exception

+    Using significant figures is ideal.
+However, we often don't know the accuracy of our measurements as they come from un-calibrated devices.
+In these cases, it's acceptable to report numbers to a reasonable precision.
+This is usually the nearest kWh, USD, 0.1 kW, or 0.1 MMBtu.

 ## Units

 ### Capitalization and Abbreviations